AI for Road security

-AI has great potential to increase road safety and access to mobility for all.
+AI has great potential to increase road security and access to mobility for all.

 The role of AI in the following areas will be explored: